 Bereavement Self Help Guide: easy to read booklet which aims to help understand and navigate the bereavement process.
 Can be viewed online, listened to by audio or downloaded as a pdf.

-“Help is at Hand” is a useful resource for people affected by suicide, providing both emotional & practical support.
-Written in conjunction with people bereaved by suicide and using their experiences to help inform the resource, the various sections focus on feelings and practicalities, both in the immediate aftermath and onward, facing the future.
+“Help is at Hand” another useful resource for people affected by suicide, providing both emotional & practical support.
+This is a UK publication which was used extensively as a reference for the “You are not alone” guide.
+This was written in collaboration with people bereaved by suicide and uses their experiences to help inform the resource.
+The various sections focus on feelings and practicalities, both in the immediate aftermath and onward, facing the future.
 Suitable for people bereaved by suicide and for those who wish to help someone recently bereaved, it was produced by an alliance of UK suicide organisations, but the contents have a universal relevance.
 However, some services listed apply to UK only.
 For services available in Ireland, see links to services on this page.